Calamivathan/HRTOOL/README.md

 ## 📂 Project Description

-**PakXtract** was designed for developers, modders, and researchers who need to analyze or modify encrypted/compressed game resource files.
+**AssetCrafter** was designed for developers, modders, and researchers who need to analyze or modify encrypted/compressed game resource files.
 Many games store their assets in large monolithic `.pak` or `.dat` files that are compressed using Zstandard, zlib, or deflate, and sometimes obfuscated with XOR.
 These archives often lack indexes or use non-standard formats.

-PakXtract solves this by:
+AssetCrafter solves this by:

 * Scanning binary files for known compression headers (e.g., `0x28B52FFD`, `0x78 9C`, etc.)
 * Extracting segments into standalone `.dat` chunks